-As an American couple without children in Germany, my husband and I didn't notice any difference in how Father's Day was celebrated until a few years ago.
-Occasionally you see a group of wild men traveling by beer bike or being rowdy in Berlin bars, but I just figured that was the usual stag party rolling through the city.
-It wasn't until we heard someone mention Männertag ("Men's Day") that we connected these raucous events with a holiday.
+As an American in Germany, I didn't notice a difference in how Father's Day was celebrated for a few years.
+Occasionally you see a group of men traveling by beer bike or rowdy dudes in Berlin bars, but I just figured that was the usual bachelor/stag party rolling through the city.
+It wasn't until I heard mention of Männertag ("Men's Day") that I connected these raucous events with a holiday.

 When is Father's Day in Germany?

-Germany's Vatertag (also known as Männertag or Herrentag) coincides with Ascension Day (Christi Himmelfahrt) and is held on a Thursday in May.
-It is a national holiday around the country and the Friday following is usually a day off, making for one drunken day out and three days to recover, otherwise known as a four-day weekend.
+Germany's Vatertag coincides with Ascension Day (Christi Himmelfahrt in German).
+It happens every year on the fortieth day after Easter on a Thursday in May.
+It is a national holiday around the country and the Friday following is usually a bruckentag (bridge day) providing for a 4-day weekend.
+That means you can have one drunken day out and three days to recover.

-While celebrations are strictly men only, it is open to any male with Männlichkeitswahn (machismo) and a desire to indulge in their caveman side.
+While celebrations are generally men only, it is not limited to fathers.
+Any male with männlichkeitswahn (machismo) and a desire to indulge in their caveman side can participate in Vaterstag.

 - Indulge in the drinks, eats, and atmosphere of Germany's many biergartens

-- Bike tour with a Bollerwagen (wagon) of booze or by beer bike
+- Group bike ride with a bollerwagen (hand wagon) of booze or by beer bike

 - Reserve spots in a beer hall for your group to drink and sing your way through the day